 § 57 Pigs Estimate Estimates of effort should be based on what is known, and not on wrong assumptions and wishful thinking.
 Therefore, Let the Development Team, who members are committed to working on the product, estimate the work.

-§ 58 Small Items When work items are too big, they become hard to understand and estimate Therefore, Decompose large items into smaller items that can easily be understood and built.
+§ 58 Small Items When work items are too big, they become hard to understand and estimate.
+Therefore, Decompose large items into smaller items that Developers can easily understand and build.

 § 59 Granularity Gradient Small Items are easiest to estimate, but breaking down larger work items is work in itself.
 Therefore, break down only the earliest Product Backlog Items into Small Items.

-§ 60 Estimation Points It is important to easily make estimates that are reliable enough to confidently forecast the amount of work that can be completed in a Sprint.
+§ 60 Estimation Points It is important to easily make estimates that are reliable enough to confidently forecast the amount of work that the team can complete in a Sprint.
 Therefore, use unit-less relative numbers for effort estimation.

-§ 61 Fixed-Date PBI Dependencies for the product often happen on their own time, and cannot be scheduled by the Development Team, but its contribution to the product needs to be accounted for.
-Therefore, place the dependencies as PBIs in an early enough position on the Product Backlog to be placed in the Sprint corresponding to the fixed date.
+§ 61 Fixed-Date PBI Dependencies for the product often happen on their own time, and cannot be scheduled by the Development Team, but the team must account for how it shifts the schedule.
+Therefore, create a dependency PBI and position it in the Product Backlog to appear in the Sprint corresponding to the fixed date.

-§ 62 Vacation PBI Vacations are usually honored under most corporate value systems, but while they don’t create market value in the way that product increments do, their value should be made visible.
-Therefore, track the time and value of the Team Member's absence as a PBI.
+§ 62 Vacation PBI Most corporate value systems honor vacations, but while they don’t create market value in the way that product increments do, the Product Owner should make their cost and value visible.
+Therefore, track the time and value of team members' absences as PBIs.

 § 63 Enabling Specification If the Development Team is uncertain about the product vision and the development process, then the Product Owner should specify the PBI for the Development Team in enough detail to leave no question unanswered.

 § 64 Refined Product Backlog Market volatility changes the relative value of PBIs.
-Therefore, the Scrum Team meets regularly to ensure that the Product Backlog is well ordered, broken down and estimated.
+Therefore, the Scrum Team meets regularly to properly order, break down, and estimate the Product Backlog.

 § 65 Definition of Ready Improperly defined PBIs lead to waste in development effort in a Sprint, causing it to fail.
 But a common understanding of PBIs lead to focus in the team.
-Therefore, create an objective “Ready” standard before a PBI is placed in a sprint. i.e. estimated, testable, small items, discussed, has customer value.
+Therefore, create an objective “Ready” standard before placing a PBI in a Sprint, i.e. estimated, testable, small items, discussed, has customer value.

-§ 66 Yesterday’s Weather If courage challenges the team to set overoptimistic goals, then refer to the work done in the last Sprint to forecast the work to be done in the upcoming Sprint.
+§ 66 Yesterday’s Weather If courage challenges the team to set overoptimistic goals, then refer to the work done in the last Sprint to forecast the work for the upcoming Sprint.

 § 67 Running Average Velocity The velocity should reflect the team’s current capacity, but it takes time to stabilize after a change.
 Therefore, use a running average of the most recent Sprints to estimate the velocity.

-§ 68 Aggregate Velocity Multiple Scrum Teams working towards a single release date should estimate when they will deliver, but unlike a single team, unit-less velocities in different teams cannot be compared to one another.
-Therefore, estimate PBIs together and aggregate on the concept and scope of estimation points and velocity across teams.
+§ 68 Aggregate Velocity Multiple Scrum Teams working towards a single release date should estimate when they will deliver, but it makes no sense to sum unit-less velocities from different teams.
+Therefore, estimate PBIs together so there is a single velocity range across teams.

 § 69 Specialized Velocities If the product grows to multiple teams, then each team estimating and delivering the product increments for the whole product is waste.

 § 70 Updated Velocity You want the velocity to reflect the team's current abilities, yet it takes time to monitor your improvements.
-Therefore, update the velocity only if a new level is sustained for the past three Sprints.
+Therefore, update the velocity only if the team sustains a new level for three Sprints in a row.

 § 71 Sprint Goal A Sprint that consists only of tasks is not enough to relate the team’s effort to Greatest Value.
 Therefore, create a concise goal to unify the team's achievements throughout the Sprint.

 § 72 Sprint Backlog The Development Team should understand the work needed for achieving the Sprint Goal.
-Therefore, create a work plan at the Sprint Planning Meeting for everything that needs to be done in that Sprint.
+Therefore, create a work plan at the Sprint Planning Meeting for everything that the Development Team needs to do in that Sprint.

 § 73 Sprint Backlog Item A PBI clarifies what to build but does not specify how to build it.
 Therefore, during Sprint Planning, break down PBIs into smaller work items for the development plan.